JoePaxton/ResearchModule3/README.md

-##Animated Analysis of Treehome by Tyler, the Creator
+##Animated Analysis of Treehome95 by Tyler, the Creator

 **Purpose**